shawn-nyk/tp/docs/DeveloperGuide.md

 1. Finding specific keyword(s) in the list of profile item(s)

-   1. Prerequisities: List all profile items using the `list me` command.
+   1. Prerequisites: List all profile items using the `list me` command.
 At least one profile item. `Find` method and `list` method works hand in hand.

    1. Test case: `find me hackathon` <br>
    Expected: Any titles in the card that contains `hackathon` will be matched. i.e `Hackathon`, `2020 Hackathon`.
 However `ShoppeeHackathon` will not be matched.